ikostan/Algorithms/README.md

 ### NOTE: This thing is still a Work in Progress.
 Files, instructions, and other stuff might change!

-## In this project included the following internal search algorithms:
+## In this project included the following search algorithms:

 ### -Linear search: <br/>
 The simplest search algorithm is linear search.
 In linear search, we look at each item in the list in turn,